When you build a website, there are two major aspects to consider: consumers and search engines.

-"If a search engine can easily crawl a site—easily exploring, reading, and understanding the content on each page of the site—then it’s considered an SEO-friendly site"
+"If a search engine can easily crawl a site—easily exploring, reading, and understanding the content on each page of the site—then it’s considered an SEO-friendly site."

 Additionally, you should always check to see if Google is able to crawl and index the content on your site.
-A quick way to check to see if the site content can be seen is to do a quick search in Google using the exact text on a certain page.
+A quick way to check to see if the site content can be seen is to run a quick search in Google using the exact text on a certain page.

-Ultimately, users want a site that loads fast—40 percent of users are likely to abandon a site if it doesn’t load within 3 seconds.
+Ultimately, users want a site that loads fast—40 percent of users are likely to abandon a site if it doesn’t load within three seconds.
 It’s in the best interest of both teams to create a site that looks good, has the information a user needs, and loads fast.